Who we are......

 Schools have been closed for the past few months due to covid-19 risks.
 In other parts of Malawi there are many reports of teenage pregnancies.
 Thankfully, the children we support have been coming to our centre and sewing, working in the fields, helping with the younger children and reading books from our library, so they have had purpose.

 The government want to reopen schools but lack of clean water and soap is one of the biggest barriers to this, so a new borehole for the Ibuluma community is vital for health, wellbeing and for the children's education.

 We want to raise enough money to drill a borehole to proper depth, with a submersible pump connected to the mains which would produce an excellent rate of water per second.
 If we were lucky enough to raise more money, a solar powered pump able also to be connected to the mains, and with water tanks would make make crop and vegetable irrigation much easier too, increasing yield.

 An efficient borehole will not only help to keep the Foundation children safe, it will have such a profound influence on the wellbeing of, and quality of life in, the whole community and to achieve this, we ask for crowdfunding help.

-The is THE William Stewart, 93, one of our Founders, who is cycling halfway round the world to raise money for clean water.
+William Stewart, 93, one of our Founders, is cycling halfway round the world to raise money for clean water.
 His story is on the video link and below is from a local newspaper.
 Levison Mlambya, our other cofounder, is pictured on the motorbike, gratefully received as he previously only had a push bike.
 He can now visit more people.

 In the Centre’s Skills Shed we have numerous names of those people who donated to enable our buildings to be erected or our projects to be completed, painted in different colours by the children themselves.
 We would like to do the same for the borehole.
 If you wish your name to go on the wall, please let us know.